fawda123/sf_trends/README.md

 **_data/_** Supporting RData files, usually from data in ignore folder

-* `delt_dat.RData` Processed wq time series data `dwr_wq.RData`, includes all nitrogen analytes and current/active stations in the delta, also includes matched and smoothed flow records from `flocor.RData` results, processed in `dat_proc.R`
+* `delt_dat.RData` Processed wq time series data `dwr_wq.RData`, includes all nitrogen analytes and current/active stations in the delta, also includes matched and smoothed flow records from `flocor.RData` results, processed in `R/dat_proc.R`

 * `dwr_wq.RData` time series data of stations in the SF delta from California DWR-EMP (Department of Water Resources, Environmental Monitoring Program) , processed by E. Novick, all stations, analytes from 1975 to present.
 Most analytes are measured as concentration, see original spreadsheet for values.
+Unavailable in GitHub repo.

-* `flocor.RData` data.frame of each wq station in `delt_dat.RData` compared with each flow time series in `flow_dat.RData`, lags and correlations for each are shown starting with zero lag back to the previous twelve months, only negative lags are evaluated, i.e, how far back (in months) are the flow time series correlated with nuts, created in `dat_proc.R`
+* `flocor.RData` data.frame of each wq station in `delt_dat.RData` compared with each flow time series in `flow_dat.RData`, lags and correlations for each are shown starting with zero lag back to the previous twelve months, only negative lags are evaluated, i.e, how far back (in months) are the flow time series correlated with nuts, created in `R/dat_proc.R`

-* `flow_dat.RData` time series of daily flow estimates for the delta, input stations from Novick et al (Fig 2) were used, created in `dat_proc.R`
+* `flow_dat.RData` time series of daily flow estimates for the delta, input stations from Novick et al (Fig 2) were used, created in `R/dat_proc.R`

-* `res.RData` sample results for the delta
+* `mods.RData` weighted regression models for 11 delta stations, created in `R/dat_proc.R`

+* `mods_opt.RData` results from `winsrch_optim` that identifies optimal half-window widths for weighted regression models,  created in `R/dat_proc.R`

 **_R/_** Supporting R scripts